emilhelgren/feature-driven-trading-of-wind-power-and-hydrogen/README.md

 Inside the "results" folder are the results of the deterministic, hindsight and best performing learned model in each evaluation context.

+The file "2020_data.csv" contains the formatted data imported in the "data_loader_2020.jl" file and the two evaluation files for 2020.

 ### Running the models

 To run the models, two steps are required: (1): Create an appropriate data_loader file, and (2): Create a "results" folder to hold the model parameters (for feature-driven models) or results (for deterministic and hindsight models).